 but there are minor differences in their feature sets as well as their fee structure.

 You should select the service that meets your needs and minimizes your fees based on your initial deposit amount.

 Enter your anticipated initial deposit amount to determine which is better for you!

 My initial deposit is:

 Betterment is the only choice for you due to the fact that Wealthfront requires $500 minimum.

-Wealthfront is better for you in terms of fees, since they don't charge for accounts less than $10,000 while Betterment charges 0.35% and requires a deposit of $100/month.
+Wealthfront is better for you in terms of fees, since they don't charge for accounts less than $10,000 while Betterment charges 0.25%.

-Wealthfront is better for you in terms of fees; even though Betterment has the same fee amount, Wealthfront waives its fees on the first $10,000 so you'll still pay slightly less with Wealthfront.
+It's a tie!
+Wealthfront is slightly better for you in terms of fees; even though Betterment has the same fee amount, because Wealthfront waives its fees on the first $10,000 so you'll pay slightly less.

-Betterment is better for you in terms of fees because it only charges 0.15% for accounts over $100,000 while Wealthfront charges 0.25%.
+Betterment is better for you in terms of fees because its fee drops to 0% for accounts over $2,000,000 while Wealthfront charges 0.25%.